tbensky/Prolog-CLP/README.md

 #### Palindromes with DCGs

 The above technique works fine, but is limited, as it only works for 5 letter words.
 At this point, the use of CLP with palindromes in not clear.
 What is a next step though for palindromes are DCGs or "Definite Clause Grammars."
-In other words, can we develop a grammar that would 1) generate valid palindrome structure if called, and 2) recognize a palindrome if presented with one.
+DCGs in Prolog are an "easy" way to generate and test lists for certain properties, such is if its memebers are the same forward and reverse (as in a palindrome).
+In other words, can we develop a grammar that would

+1. Generate valid palindrome structure if called,
+1. Recognize a palindrome if presented with one.

 So, this is a good oppotunity to learn about DCGs with Prolog.

 ###### Difference lists